DavidPeicho/algorep/README.md

 ```

-For now, the test suite is simple, and it should be replaced either by using GoogleTest, or another famouse test framework such as libcheck.
+For now, the test suite is simple, and it should be replaced either by using GoogleTest, or another famous test framework such as libcheck.